'We're in survival mode': how JenChan's restaurant in Atlanta hopes to outlast the COVID-19 pandemic

 For the Chans, it’s not just the stress of owning a business.
 It’s the additional stress of everything around them.

-“I lost my uncle early on to COVID,” Emily Chan says.
+“I lost my uncle early on to COVID,” Emily Chan said.
 “There’s been no funeral for that.
 There’s no Thanksgiving.
 There’s no moments that make it all better.”

 It’s hard on the Chans: as small business owners, as partners, and as parents.
-They’re raising a son, Mik, who’s almost three years old.
+They’re raising a son, Mik, who’s almost 3 years old.

-On Mondays, Mik hangs out in the kitchen while Emily and Jen experiment with the coming week’s supper club recipes.
+On Mondays, Mik hangs out in the kitchen while they experiment with the coming week’s supper club recipes.

-“He’s here every day of the week,” Emily Chan says.
-“We don’t have day care anymore.
+“He’s here every day of the week,” Emily Chan said “We don’t have daycare anymore.
 We lost it in 2020.”

-Emily and Jen say they want their son to socialize with other kids.
+Emily and Jen want their son to socialize with other kids.
 They want him to continue to blossom.
 They also don’t want him to feel their burdens.

 “I know he sees our stress,” Emily Chan says.
 “This has been a very stressful year for our family.
 But, you know, you take him to the park and he plays for an hour, and he’s fantastic.